 Fungal nail infection is the most commonly occurring problem with the nails.
 It is so common infact that many people tend to associate any problems with nails with fungal infection only.
 When nails break due to fungal infection they turn either yellow or green.
 Most fungal infections do not enter the blood.
 But like most other nail conditions; they could signal an underlying problem.

 Many people observe white spots on their nails.
 White spots can occur due to true leuconychia which can happen due to nail injury or infection.
 The shape and types of white spots on the nails could indicate different types of diseases.
-It is beast to see a dermatologist who will run blood tests if required to check for actual problem.
+It is beast to see a best dermatologist who will run blood tests if required to check for actual problem.